Continuation homomorphism in Rabinowitz Floer homology for symplectic deformations: Introduction

 One of our motivation for considering an alternative proof of Merry's result is that the continuation homomorphism can be used to compare spectral invariants between two different magnetic fields, we refer to \cite{AF10} for a discussion of spectral invariants in Rabinowitz Floer homology.
 We plan to discuss this in more detail in a further paper.

 The question of invariance under symplectic perturbation is also an important issue in symplectic homology, we refer to the paper by Ritter \cite{Rit}.
-In view of the long exact sequence between symplectic homology and Rabinowitz Floer homology established in \cite{CFO09} we expect interesting interactions of this paper with the approach followed by Ritter.
+In view of the long exact sequence between symplectic homology and Rabinowitz Floer homology established in \cite{CFO09} we expect interesting interactions of this paper with the approach followed by Ritter. \\ \\ \emph{Acknowledgement: } The authors were supported by the Basic research fund 2010-0007669 funded by the Korean government.
+We thank to J.-C. Sikorav for helpful comments including Example \ref{ex:sol}.